On approximating copulas by finite mixtures: Approximation properties of some mixtures of general distributions on the unit hypercube

 \section{Approximation properties of some mixtures of general distributions on the unit hypercube}

-We first consider approximating some classes of densities on the unit interval $(0,1)$, and then consider the case of classes of copulas on $(0, 1)^M$.
+We first consider approximating some distributions on the unit interval $(0,1)$, and then consider the case of classes of copulas on $(0, 1)^M$.
+The reason for starting with the unit interval is that we can introduce our methodology and some main ideas in a simpler setting before focusing on our main objective, which is the approximation of copulas and copula densities.

 There is an extensive literature on approximating arbitrary distributions by finite mixtures.
 See {\cite{zeevi1997density}}, {\cite{dalal1983approximating}} or {\cite{lijoi2003approximating}}.
-We will use the elements of the theory of approximation by universal series; see {\cite{bacharoglou2010approximation}} and {\cite{koumandos2010universal}} to obtain our approximations.
+We will use the elements of the theory of approximation by universal series (see {\cite{bacharoglou2010approximation}} and {\cite{koumandos2010universal}}) to obtain our approximations.

-Below, $\| \cdot \|$ means the $L_1$ or the $L_\infty$ norm, or their sum.
+We begin by stating an adaptation of a theorem from {\cite{bacharoglou2010approximation}} that is essential for deriving our main results.
+The theorem is based on the theory of Universal series in $\bigcap_{p > 1} \ell^p$ and yields approximations in $\| \cdot \|$ over certain subsets of $\mathbb{R}^M$ for bounded continuous functions or functions with bounded support.
+Here $\ell^p$ stands for the traditional $p$-power summable sequence spaces and $\| \cdot \|$ means either the $L_1$ or the $L_\infty$ norm, or their sum.
 That norm is used in the statement of Theorem~\ref{bacharoglu_theorem}.
-Before starting, we will use an adaptation of a theorem from {\cite{bacharoglou2010approximation}} which is based on the theory of Universal series in $\bigcap_{p > 1} \ell^p$ and which yields approximations in $\| \cdot \|$ in certain sets of $\mathbb{R}^M$ for bounded continuous functions or functions with bounded support.
-Let $\mathbb{N}$ be the set of positive integers and let $\mathbb{Q}$ be the set of rational numbers.
+Otherwise, if the result concerns a specific norm, then we will denote it by either$\| \cdot \|_1$ or $\| \cdot \|_\infty$ if necessary.
+Also, let $\mathbb{N}$ be the set of positive integers and let $\mathbb{Q}$ be the set of rational numbers.

 \begin{theorem} Let